PerMalm/TheSwedishIncongruousTenseCorpus/README.md

 Klang, Per.
 (2022). *Incongruous tense in Swedish: Past and present tense use with deviant time reference* (PhD dissertation, Acta Universitatis Upsaliensis).

-For information regarding the corpus structure, see the work above.
-Contact me at per.klang@nordiska.uu.se, or write an issue here.
+For further information regarding the corpus, see the work above, contact me at per.klang@nordiska.uu.se, or write an issue here.